elfat-py/scrapSongSuggestions/README.md

   -"Beautiful Soup" library, the pip command is: 'pip install beautifulsoup4' -"Requests" library, the pip command is: 'pip install requests'

+The file is located in the master branch

 To clone the project use: git clone <repo-url>